Always Christmas of Canterbury Village in Michigan

 While it's certainly true that any long-lasting store sells a product people are interested in buying, I feel what drew me to visit Always Christmas each year was that while the for-sale items were often fun to look at on their own, the place was also covered floor-to-ceiling (including ON the ceiling) in Christmas beauty and silliness just for the joy of looking at it.

-For example, large plastic ornaments dangled from many areas of ceiling.
+For example, large plastic ornaments dangled over your head.
 All around the tops of the walls on the main level ran shelves playing home to everything from full-size reindeer to polar bears to Eskimos to Huskies pulling sleds.
-Knights in shining armor played ‘guard’ to various halls and doors of castle stone and antique wood.
+Knights in shining armor were present to ‘guard’ various halls and doors of castle stone and antique wood.

 Then there was the aforementioned impressive Christmas Castle.
 It glittered white and blue and reached up into the 'sky', or through the open space left by a circular balcony design on the main floor for people to look down upon said castle.
 It possibly goes without saying that this area of the store was a child magnet.